binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 #Porting a Numpy application to Torch

-This article outlines the process for poring IAmTrask's 9-line neural network[1] from Numpy (Python) to Torch (Lua).
+This article outlines the process for porting Andrew Trask's (aka IAmTrask) 11-line neural network[1] from Numpy (Python) to Torch (Lua).

-When I started this project, I knew very little about neural networks, Python, and Lua.
-After reading Karpathy's excellent Char-RNN article, and diving into the original code from Oxford ML class, I was intrigued and wanted to learn more.
-Several articles later I found IAmTrask's brilliant articles and knew that it was finally time to dive in.
-The Oxford code and other examples are all in Torch, and the Numpy code from IAmTrask has some key differences in how the libraries and languages work.
-I've captured my process here, for those who are interested in any area of the above.
+I've documented my progress here, for those who are interested in learning about Torch and Numpy and their differences.
 As I started from scratch I hope this can prove useful to others who get stuck or need guidance.

 ---

 ##Intro

+When I started this project, I knew very little about neural networks, Python, and Lua.
+After reading Andrej Karpathy's excellent Char-RNN article[2], and diving confusedly into the original code from the Oxford ML class, I was intrigued and wanted to learn more so I could better understand how it all worked.
+Several articles later I found IAmTrask's brilliant tutorials and knew that I was on the correct path.
+The Oxford code and other examples are all in Torch, and the Numpy code from IAmTrask has some key differences in how the libraries and languages work.
+After getting to know the Numpy version well, this port seemed like the best next step.

-Undertaking this seemingly small project has proven incredibly difficult and rewarding, considering the nature of not only the languages and libraries, but the complexity of neural networks themselves (not to mention needing a wikipedia refresher course in Matrix mathematics).
+Undertaking this seemingly small project has proven incredibly difficult and rewarding, considering the nature of not only the languages and libraries, but the complexity of neural networks themselves (not to mention needing a wikipedia refresher course in linear algebra).
 Also, it should be obvious that I am not suddenly an expert in these domains.
 While what I have written below may seem straightforward, it is only after much reading, trial and error, coffee, and help from the friendly folks in the Torch community that I have finally become somewhat confident these examples.
 Therefore, if you see any errors or have suggestions - please feel free to reach out to me @binarymax

 Note: this is a direct map of Numpy operations to Torch operations, without using Torch's nn module.
 As I continue my studies, I will post some more examples using the nn module approach.

 ---

-##Matricies, Arrays, and Tensors
+##Matrices, Arrays, and Tensors

-Let's start with the absolute basics: Matricies.
+Let's start with the absolute basics: Matrices.

-In Numpy, a matrix is represented as an array.
-In Torch, it is a tensor.
-These two constructs form the basis for all of our operations, so lets dive into some basic examples:
+In Numpy, we represent a matrix as an array.
+In Torch, it is represented through a tensor (which can have many more than 2 dimensions).
+These two constructs form the basis for all of our operations, so lets dive into some small examples:

 ###Numpy:
 ```python